Understanding Obsessive-Compulsive Disorder: Is There A Link Between OCD And Depression?

 Compulsive behaviors tend to be repetitive.
 A person with OCD may feel that they need to do a specific behavior, such as double-checking that doors are locked, frequently washing one’s hands, keeping things in a certain order, or counting compulsively.

-While it's not uncommon for people to experience some of these symptoms to a smaller degree, people with OCD tend to experience them to the point that it interferes with life.
+While it's not uncommon for people to experience some of these symptoms to a smaller degree, people with OCD tend to experience them to the point that they interfere with life.
 They often experience difficulty controlling their obsessions and/or compulsions and feel that they must continue doing certain behaviors.
 If they don’t, they tend to experience anxiety that builds until they can participate in the behavior.

 Most people with OCD realize that their behaviors aren't helpful.
 They don't necessarily want to participate in them, but they feel they can’t stop because the anxiety that they experience feels like too much.